Floyd County, Kentucky: Politics

-Floyd County is traditionally a Democratic county.
-The county gave Bill Clinton over 65% in both 1992 and 1996 while George W. Bush never received more than 38% of the county's vote.
+Floyd County was historically a Democratic stronghold, voting Democratic in every election from 1852 until 2008.
+The county gave Bill Clinton over 65% in both 1992 and 1996 while George W. Bush never received more than 37% of the county's vote.
 Like the rest of the state outside of Jefferson County (Louisville) and Fayette County (Lexington), the county eventually shifted to the Republican Party, but became one of the last counties in Kentucky to make that transition.
-In 2008 its votes went to the Republican Party's presidential candidate for the first time in the county's history.
-The county has trended strongly Republican in the past two Presidential elections, giving Donald Trump 72.5% of its vote in 2016, only slightly less than traditional totals in long-standing rock-ribbed Republican Kentucky counties like Jackson County and Clay County.

-Floyd County is part of Kentucky's 5th congressional district, which has been represented by Republican Hal Rogers since 1981.
+In 2008, its votes went to the Republican Party's presidential candidate for the first time in the county's history, and in 2016 Donald Trump won 72.5% of its vote.
+The county has trended strongly Republican since 2004, shifting from a 25% margin for the Democrat that year, to a 59.2% margin for the Republican in 2024.